lendingkingorg/Lendingking-Privacy/privacy-policy.md

 Usage of your information by such third parties is subject to their privacy policies.
 We share limited information with them, strictly to the extent required.
 We recommend you to have a look at the privacy policies of such third parties.

-List of entities with whom your information is shared can be assessed at https://www.Lendingking Brand of"Sumami Technologies private limited".in/our-lending-partners
+List of entities with whom your information is shared can be assessed at https://www.Lendingking Brand of"Sumami Technologies private limited".in/our-lending-partners - Lendingkart finance limited , Mirae asset financial services

 DATA RETENTION AND DELETION
 We at Lendingking Brand of"Sumami Technologies private limited" promise to protect your personal data from unauthorized access, misuse, and disclosure using the right security measures based on the type of data and how we are processing the same.
 We retain information about you to provide a seamless experience, to contact you in case of support required and about your account, to detect, mitigate, prevent, and investigate fraudulent or illegal activities during the course of the Services.
 We retain your data for as long as necessary to provide you with our services.
 We may also retain and use your basic personal information inter alia as name, contact number, transactional details and address details as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements which shall always be in accordance with applicable laws.
 Subject to this section, we may delete your data upon reasonable written request for the same at any stage.
 However, you may not be able to use our services after deletion.

 LINK TO THIRD-PARTY SDK AND OTHER SITES

 The App has a link to registered third party SDKs, Application Programming Interface (API) integrations, redirections which collects data on our behalf and data is stored to a secured server.
 We ensure that our third-party service provider takes extensive security measures in order to protect your personal information against loss, misuse or alteration of the data as required under the applicable laws.
 Our third-party service provider employs separation of environments and segregation of duties and have strict role-based access control on a documented, authorized, need-to-use basis.
 The stored data is protected and stored by application-level encryption.
 They enforce key management services to limit access to data.
 Furthermore, our registered third-party service provider provides hosting security – they use industry-leading anti-virus, anti-malware, intrusion prevention systems, intrusion detection systems, file integrity monitoring, and application control solutions.